-Recognition as a Candidate for Accreditation is the first step toward membership in and accreditation by the New England Association of Schools and Colleges; however, achieving Candidacy does not guarantee eventual accreditation.
+Recognition as a Candidate for Accreditation is the first step toward membership in and accreditation by the NEASC Commission on International Education; however, achieving Candidacy does not guarantee eventual accreditation.
 The status of "Candidate" indicates that an institution has achieved initial recognition and is progressing toward accreditation, but should not be confused with membership.
-Only schools which have demonstrated, through their respective Commission's evaluation processes, that they meet established Standards are granted Accreditation and thus considered members.
+Accreditation is not a single event, but rather an ongoing cycle.
+Member schools must, according to the appropriate Commission protocol, periodically demonstrate continued alignment with NEASC Standards in order to maintain their NEASC Accreditation/Membership.

-For a school to be recognized as a Candidate for Accreditation by CIE, it must meet the following criteria:
+For a school to be recognized as a Candidate for Accreditation by NEASC, it must meet the following criteria:

 - Use English as a primary language of instruction and communication throughout the school.